NSSTC/sim-ecs/README.md

 Components are needed to define data on which the whole system can operate.
 You can think of them like columns in a database.
+Any serialize-able object may be a component in sim-ecs.

 ```typescript
 class Counter {